josephzpng/DisTime/README.md

 DisTime: Distribution-based Time Representation for Video Large Language Models
 ===

-This is the implementation of Paper: [DisTime: Distribution-based Time Representation for Video Large Language Models](https://arxiv.org/abs/2505.24329)
+This is the implementation of Paper: [DisTime: Distribution-based Time Representation for Video Large Language Models](https://arxiv.org/abs/2505.24329) (ICCV 2025).

 ## Installation